-- Late assignments lose 5% credit for each day of lateness.
-Assignments may not be turned in more than 1 week late. - Certain assignments this term may not be turned in late.
+• Late assignments lose 5% credit for each day of lateness.
+Assignments may not be turned in more than 1 week late.
+Extensions in emergency circumstances are decided on a case-by-case basis: Students experiencing unusual circumstances should contact me for a conference.

+• Certain assignments this term may not be turned in late.
 Those will be specifically labeled in the Canvas module.